Basal-cell carcinoma: Pathophysiology

-Basal-cell carcinoma is named after the basal cells that populate the lowest layer of the epidermis due to the histological appearance of the cancer cells under the microscope.
-Nevertheless, not all basal-cell carcinomas actually originate within the basal layer.
-Basal-cell carcinomas are thought to develop from the folliculo–sebaceous–apocrine germinative cells known as trichoblasts.
+Basal-cell carcinoma (BCC) is named after the basal cells that populate the lowest layer of the epidermis due to the histological appearance of the cancer cells under the microscope.
+Nevertheless, not all BCCs originate within the basal layer.
+Some are thought to develop from the folliculo–sebaceous–apocrine germinative cells known as trichoblasts.
 Trichoblastic carcinoma is a term used to describe a rare and potentially aggressive malignancy that is also thought to arise from trichoblasts and may resemble a benign trichoblastoma (differential diagnosis can be challenging).
-It has been suggested that lesions diagnosed as 'trichoblastic carcinoma' may actually themselves be basal-cell carcinoma.
+It has been suggested that lesions diagnosed as trichoblastic carcinoma may actually themselves be BCC.

-Overexposure to sun leads to the formation of thymine dimers, a form of DNA damage.
-While DNA repair removes most UV-induced damage, not all crosslinks are excised.
-There is, therefore, cumulative DNA damage leading to mutations.
+Overexposure to the sun leads to the formation of thymine dimers, a form of DNA damage.
+While DNA repair removes most UV-induced damage, not all crosslinks are excised, so cumulative DNA damage can lead to mutations.
 Apart from the mutagenesis, overexposure to sunlight depresses the local immune system, possibly decreasing immune surveillance for new tumor cells.
+Studies of the role of DNA repair in susceptibility to sunlight-induced BCC indicated that reduced DNA repair capacity is one of the underlying molecular mechanisms for sunlight-induced skin carcinogenesis in the general population.

-Basal-cell carcinomas can often come in association with other lesions of the skin, such as actinic keratosis, seborrheic keratosis, and squamous cell carcinoma.
-In a small proportion of cases, basal-cell carcinoma also develops as a result of basal-cell nevus syndrome, or Gorlin Syndrome, which is also characterized by keratocystic odontogenic tumors of the jaw, palmar or plantar (sole of the foot) pits, calcification of the falx cerebri (in the center line of the brain) and rib abnormalities.
+Basal-cell carcinomas can often occur in association with other lesions of the skin, such as actinic keratosis, seborrheic keratosis, and squamous-cell carcinoma.
+In a small proportion of cases, BCC also develops as a result of basal-cell nevus syndrome, or Gorlin syndrome, which is also characterized by keratocystic odontogenic tumors of the jaw, palmar or plantar (sole of the foot) pits, calcification of the falx cerebri (in the center line of the brain), and rib abnormalities.
 The cause of this syndrome is a mutation in the PTCH1 tumor suppressor gene located in chromosome 9q22.3, which inhibits the hedgehog signaling pathway.
-A mutation in the SMO gene, which is also on the hedgehog pathway, also causes basal-cell carcinoma.
+A mutation in the SMO gene, which is also on the hedgehog pathway, also causes BCC.

 Diagnosis

-To diagnose basal-cell carcinomas, a skin biopsy is performed for histopathologic analyses.
+To diagnose basal-cell carcinomas, a skin biopsy is performed for histopathologic analysis.
 The most common method is a shave biopsy under local anesthesia.
-Most nodular basal-cell cancers can be diagnosed clinically; however, other variants can be very difficult to distinguish from benign lesions such as intradermal naevus, sebaceomas, fibrous papules, early acne scars, and hypertrophic scarring.
-Exfoliative cytology methods have high sensitivity and specificity for confirming the diagnosis of basal cell carcinoma when clinical suspicion is high but unclear usefulness otherwise.
+Most nodular BCCs can be diagnosed clinically; however, other variants can be challenging to distinguish from benign lesions such as intradermal naevus, sebaceomas, fibrous papules, early acne scars, and hypertrophic scarring.
+Exfoliative cytology methods have high sensitivity and specificity for confirming the diagnosis of BCC when clinical suspicion is high, but of unclear usefulness otherwise.

 Characteristics

-Basal-cell carcinoma cells appear similar to epidermal basal cells, and are usually well differentiated.
+Basal-cell carcinoma cells resemble epidermal basal cells and are usually well differentiated.

 In uncertain cases, immunohistochemistry using BerEP4 can be used, having a high sensitivity and specificity in detecting only BCC cells.